MohamadCS/PrologTranspiler/README.md

 Binding is used for matching a variable, or a tuple of variables to another expression.
-It does matching automatically, that is, if the expression is an arithmitic term, then it evalutes the term, and matches the variable with the value of the term (like `is` operator) otherwise it acts like `=` operator.
+It does matching automatically, that is, if the expression is an arithmitic term, it evalutes the term, and matches the variable with the value of the term (like `is` operator) otherwise it acts like `=` operator.

 It have the intuitive syntax `Var <- Expr`.